-Last year we launched Flip Insurance, a wholly owned subsidiary of HCF Life.
+In 2021 we launched Flip Insurance, a wholly owned subsidiary of HCF Life.
 Flip Insurance was launched as part of HCF's strategy to reimagine the fundamentals of insurance and targets uninsured or under-insured Australians.
 This marks a significant commitment by HCF to invest in, and drive, industry innovation.
 It also aligns with HCF Life's strategic goal to extend the core of its business.

 The core product behind Flip Insurance is designed to enable customers to obtain insurance cover for certain accidents and injuries on an "episodic" basis, or for short periods of time, to cover particular activities and events, depending on the customer's needs.
-Customers are able to purchase cover for short periods, switch their cover on and off, or 'dial it up or down'.